tsyet12/Duelist-Algorithm-Python/README.md

 *Fig 4.
 Optimal Results in Console*

 We can see that the algorithm quickly converges to the optimal point (see Fig. 5) as reported by the original article.
+Note that graph is decreasing instead of increasing (in the case of original paper) because our objective is to MINIMIZE instead of maximizing.
+You can just add a negative sign in the function to get maximization.

 ![result2](images/results2.png)